 - Dwarf Fortress has various syndromes that can be carried by monsters. !!Science!! has shown that these syndromes can be applied to weapons for lots of fun for both your enemies and your dwarves.

-- Warcraft III has two main kinds of poison: Envenomed Weapons does damage over time (but can only reduce HP to 1) and Slow Poison slows the target's movements.
-The Undead's Disease Cloud also deals low damage for a long time without killing, the night Elves' Orb of Venom gives the hero Envenomed Weapons (and an anti-air attack if melee) and the Warden's Shadow Strike hurls a poisoned dagger for massive damage, damage over time, and slow.
+- Warcraft III has two main kinds of poison: Envenomed Weapons does damage over time (but can only reduce HP to 1 if the target runs away) and Slow Poison slows the target's movements.
+The Undead's Disease Cloud also deals low damage for a long time without killing, the Night Elves' Orb of Venom gives the hero Envenomed Weapons (and an anti-air attack if melee) and the Warden's Shadow Strike hurls a poisoned dagger for massive damage, damage over time, and slow.

 - Dragon's Crown

 - The Toxic Extract skill of the Elf allows her to add poison to her arrows and daggers.
 The Dragon's Crown artbook mentions that elves specifically use poison harvested from Hydeland's cat-sized scorpions for their weapons.